AlessiaLenti/alessialenti.github.io/_posts/2010-08-28-Hip-hop-dancer-CD-cover.md

 project-date: 2015-12-28
 client: Work on commission
 category: Illustration
 description: This is a CD cover I made for a guy interested in hip hop dance.
-Watercolour, ink and acrylic on papaer.
+Watercolour, ink and acrylic on paper.
 ---